 The unique character of a community comes from both its natural and built environments.
 Peacham is blessed with rolling topography and fertile soils that provide for a variety of land uses.
 The community is also fortunate to have many historic and interesting buildings.
-These add to the "specialness" of the community as much as the scenery.
+These add to the specialness of the community as much as the scenery.
 This plan's intent is to work toward protecting both the natural and built environments.
 In order to do that, a comprehensive inventory and plan need to be developed.
 The inventory should identify those areas with historic or cultural qualities such as cemeteries, monuments, buildings, old cellar holes, spiritual grounds, and the like.

-The 1999 Town Plan had recommended investigation of establishing a historic district in town and placing it on the state and national registers.
-A committee of interested citizens worked with owners and the Vermont Division for Historic Preservation to prepare detailed documentation of each building as part of the extensive application.
-With the consent of the majority of owners the application was approved by the State Advisory Council on Historic Preservation.
-In December 2003 Peacham Corner was officially listed as a Historic District in the National Register of Historic Places, which is administered by the U.S. Park Service.
+In December 2003, Peacham Corner was officially listed as a Historic District in the National Register of Historic Places which is administered by the US Park Service.
 The listing of Peacham Corner recognizes the architectural and historic significance and documents historic resources in Peacham.
-(Full text and photo documentation of the District is available through the Historic Association and specific buildings are identified on Historic District Map.
-See p.72.)
+Full text and photo documentation of the District is available through the Historic Association and specific buildings are identified on the Historic District Map (see supplement).
 Several other areas in town contain homes and barns dating back to the early settlement period of the town.
 A series of past and ongoing preservation activities has enhanced the historical integrity of Peacham.
-In 1998, the Peacham Historical Association purchased and began restoration of the square brick building located in Peacham Corner behind the Town Clerk's Office.
-This building, a relic from 1820, formerly housed the Ashbel Goodenough Blacksmith Shop.
+In 1998 the Peacham Historical Association purchased and began restoration of the square brick building located in Peacham Corner behind the Town Clerks Office.
+This building, a relic from 1820 formerly housed the Ashbel Goodenough Blacksmith Shop.
 Guided by professionals, the Association conducted archeological digs in the summer of 1998 and 1999.
-The Association restored the building to a working blacksmith shop, fitted with antique tools, which opens on special occasions and serves as a museum and teaching tool for the Northeast Kingdom communities.
-As part of a grant from IBM and Verizon the Historical Association, the Peacham Elementary School and the Stevens School entered into a partnership to take a detailed census of the barns remaining in the year 2000.
-Twenty barns had been researched, measured, and mapped by 2003.
+The Association restored the building to a working blacksmith shop fitted with antique tools which opens on special occasions and serves as a museum and teaching tool for the Northeast Kingdom communities.
+As part of a grant from IBM and Verizon, the Historical Association, the Peacham Elementary School and the Stevens School entered in to a partnership to take a detailed census of the barns remaining in the year 2000.
+Twenty barns had been researched measured and mapped by 2003.
+The Historical Association was given the East Peacham School house in 2008.
+It requires a lot of structural and decorative work before it can be safely used.